tinytek-io/PlatformPlatform/README.md

 <summary>Read more about this enterprise-grade architecture</summary>

 - **Platform as a Service (PaaS) technologies**: Azure is the leading Cloud Service Provider (CSP) when it comes to PaaS technologies.
-PlatformPlatform uses PaaS technologies which are fully managed by Microsoft, as opposed to Infrastructure as a Service (IaaS) technologies where the customer is responsible for the underlying infrastructure.
+TypeScriptPlatform uses PaaS technologies which are fully managed by Microsoft, as opposed to Infrastructure as a Service (IaaS) technologies where the customer is responsible for the underlying infrastructure.
 This means that Microsoft is responsible for the availability of the infrastructure, and you are only responsible for the application and data.
 This makes it possible for even a small team to run a highly scalable, stable, and secure solution.
 - **Enterprise-grade security with zero secrets**:
   - **Managed Identities**: No secrets are used when Container Apps connect to e.g. Databases, Blob Storage, and Service Bus.
 The infrastructure uses Managed Identities for all communication with Azure resources, eliminating the need for secrets.
   - **Federated credentials**: Deployment from GitHub to Azure is done using federated credentials, establishing a trust between the GitHub repository and Azure subscription based on the repository's URL, without the need for secrets.